-- Limited Bonus Payouts: Bonus awards cannot exceed 200% of target, thus capping payouts for short-term performance. - Balanced Pay Mix: The mix of pay is balanced between annual and long-term compensation. - Multiple Year Vesting of Long-Term Incentives: Long-term incentive awards do not vest in their entirety until three years after the grant. - CEO Pay: CEO base salary level has generally been below the competitive peer median.
+- Limited Bonus Payouts: Bonus awards cannot exceed 200% of target, thus capping payouts for short-term performance. - Balanced Pay Mix: The mix of pay is balanced between annual and long-term compensation. - Multiple Year Vesting of Long-Term Incentives: Long-term incentive awards do not vest in their entirety until three years after the grant. - Performance-Based CEO Pay: CEO base salary level has generally been below the competitive peer median.
 Moreover, CEO compensation does not include any discretionary bonus award.
-Instead, CEO bonus is entirely formulaic, based on the Company's financial performance against a budget target approved by the Board.
-The budget typically requires management execute cost reductions in years in which it faces challenging market conditions, such as 2019. - Adoption of Executive Stock Ownership Guidelines: The Company has stock ownership guidelines for executive officers that help align the interests of the Company's executive officers and the Company's stockholders by requiring executives to accumulate and retain a meaningful level of the Company's stock. - Clawback Policy: Awards of long-term equity compensation and compensation under the Company's annual cash incentive plan can be recouped by the Compensation Committee if it determines that the recipient of such award has engaged in material misconduct that requires the Company to make a restatement of its reported financial statements. - Returns Focused Incentives: The performance measures for the Company's Annual Incentive Plan (i.e., Adjusted EBITDA with a working capital modifier) encourage the prudent deployment of capital, the reduction of costs and inventory levels and the improvement of cash flow and working capital.
-In 2019, working capital (excluding cash and debt) was decreased from 37% of fourth quarter annualized revenue at year end 2018 to 31% of fourth quarter annualized revenue at year end 2019.
-Additionally, the long-term incentive includes a value-creation metric aligned with generating financial returns above the cost of capital.
+Instead, the CEO's bonus is entirely formulaic, based on the Company's financial performance against a budget target approved by the Board.
+The budget typically requires management execute cost reductions in years in which it faces challenging market conditions, such as 2021.
+Additionally, the CEO (Mr. Clay C. Williams) voluntarily reduced his base salary in May 2020 from \$940,000 to \$750,000 in light of the severe industry downturn and difficult 2020 operating environment.
+This was the third year within the past seven years that the CEO voluntarily reduced his base salary.
+In January 2021, the Compensation Committee reinstated the CEO's annual base salary of \$940,000. - Adoption of Executive Stock Ownership Guidelines: The Company has stock ownership guidelines for executive officers that help align the interests of the Company's executive officers and the Company's stockholders by requiring executives to accumulate and retain a meaningful level of the Company's stock. - Clawback Policy: Awards of long-term equity compensation and compensation under the Company's annual cash incentive plan can be recouped by the Compensation Committee if it determines that the recipient of such award has engaged in material misconduct that requires the Company to make a restatement of its reported financial statements. - Returns Focused Incentives: The performance measures for the Company's Annual Incentive Plan (i.e., Adjusted EBITDA with a working capital modifier) encourage the reduction of costs and inventory levels and the improvement of cash flow and working capital.
+Additionally, the long-term incentive includes a value-creation metric aligned with generating financial returns above the cost of capital, thereby encouraging the prudent deployment of capital over the long term.

 The Company's compensation program for its named executive officers has been thoughtfully designed to support the Company's long-term business strategies and drive creation of stockholder value.
-During challenging market conditions such as those experienced over the past few years, the program is designed to incentive through, proactive measures to reduce operating costs, such as workforce reductions and facilities closures.
+During challenging market conditions such as those experienced over the past few years, the program is designed to incentivize proactive measures to reduce operating costs, such as workforce reductions and facility consolidation and closures.
 The program does not encourage excessive risk-taking by management.
 Nor does it encourage sacrificing longer-term investments that will create shareholder value over a long-term horizon.
-It strikes a balance of incentivizing necessary short-term tactical measures with the continues cultivation of longer-term corporate opportunities.
+It strikes a balance of incentivizing necessary short-term tactical measures with the continued cultivation of longer-term corporate opportunities.
 It is aligned with the competitive market for talent, and highly sensitive to Company performance.
 The Company believes its program delivers reasonable pay that is strongly linked to Company performance over time.

-The following resolution will be submitted for a stockholder vote at the 2020 annual meeting:
+The following resolution will be submitted for a stockholder vote at the Annual Meeting: